uc-cdis/compose-services/README.md

 As this is a change to the Docker Compose configuration, you will need to restart the Docker Compose (`docker-compose restart`) to apply the changes.

+### Configuring guppy for exploration page
+In order to enable guppy for exploration page, the `gitops.json`, `etlMapping.yaml` and `guppy_config.json` need to be configured.
+There are some examples of configurations located at `https://github.com/uc-cdis/cdis-manifest`.
+It is worth to mentioning that the index and type in `guppy_config.json` need to be matched with the index in `etlMpping.json`.

+ When the data dictionary is changed, those files are also configured accordingly so that the exploration page can work.

 ### Enabling data upload to s3

 The templates/user.yaml file has been configured to grant data_upload privileges to the `yourlogin@gmail.com` user.
 Connect it to your s3 bucket by configuring access keys and bucket name in `fence-config.yaml`.